boniebug/html-report/pokemon-submissions/pokemon-nithish-29/README.md

     ```js
     https://pokeapi.co/api/v2/pokemon/{name-of-pokemon}/
     ```
-  Then we get details about every pokemon using thier names.
+  The application processes the data from the main API, converting it to a JavaScript object and subsequently fetching detailed information for each Pokemon.
-  >NOTE: Use catch to display error while fetching the API
+  >NOTE: Use catch to display error while fetching the API's

 ## Conclusion
 This application  provieds User friendly interface and get detailed information about every pokemon.
 Quick search of favorite pokemon in list.